Mr-Georgie/Task-Timer/README.md

 # A Task Timer
-A Task Timer App built with ReactJs
+A Task Timer App built with ReactJs and Bootstrap

 ## Preview
 ![Screenshot](blob/task-timer.png)